mhbeals/mhwood.github.io/histories/tda.md

 can be viewed at article, page, or issue level.
 At article level, the searched terms are highlighted, and users can navigate the issue by moving to other pages or articles within it or refining their search terms.
-Then can also adjust the image contrast and brightness to improve legibility and download it using standard browser context menus.
+Then users can also adjust the image contrast and brightness to improve legibility and download it using standard browser context menus.
 The image may also be downloaded as a PDF as can the plain text of the OCR content.
 Bibliographic information and a suggested citation are provided